 “Through their work, artists contribute to a community’s culture, connectedness and healing during challenging times”, said Victoria Rogers, vice president/arts at Knight Foundation.
 “By empowering local artists to create community-centered public art in Philadelphia, we are connecting them to each other and their city when it’s needed most.”

-Full eligibility and proposal requirements can be found at http://artisessentialphl.com/ The deadline for proposals is August 26, 2020
+Full eligibility and proposal requirements can be found at http://artisessentialphl.com/ The deadline for ideas is October 7, 2020

 About the John S. and James L. Knight Foundation